State Rehabilitation Council Members

 Jerry Haywood

-Jerry Haywood is the Program Coordinator and an Associate Professor of Psychology at Fort Valley State University.
-Before accepting a full-time faculty appointment, he worked as Director of Academic Counseling & Disability Services for nearly 10 years where he served as an advocate and liaison for students with disabilities within the University community.
-Haywood’s research and program development strategies on African American Males in Higher Education have been well recognized by colleagues and scholars across the nation.
-He attributes much of his success and his passion to his experiences growing up in a small town in rural Georgia.
-Haywood received a Bachelor of Arts in Psychology and a Master of Science in Rehabilitation Counseling, both from Fort Valley State University.
-In 2012, he received a Ph.D. in Psychology from Capella University.
-In addition to his experience in higher education, he has over 15 years of experience and training in both group and individual counseling.
+His research and program development strategies on African American Males in Higher Education are well recognized by colleagues and scholars across the nation.
+Jerry attributes much of his success and his passion to his experiences growing up in a small town in rural Georgia.
+He earned a bachelor of arts in Psychology and a master of science in Rehabilitation Counseling, both from Fort Valley State University.
+In 2012, Jerry received his Ph.D. in Psychology from Capella University.

 Katie Hearn

-Katie Hearn works for the Atlanta Braves as Senior Coordinator, Digital & Accessible Services, and is their Club ADA Coordinator.
-At the age of 28, Hearn was diagnosed with pseudotumor cerebri, a rare disorder related to high pressure around the brain due to an excess of spinal fluid, resulting in the loss of her eyesight.
-In 2018, the Braves awarded Hearn with the Walker Banks Award for her extraordinary customer service.
-Hearn is passionate about providing opportunities to Georgians with disabilities to live, work, and thrive in our state.
-She resides in Smyrna.
+Currently, she works for the Atlanta Braves as senior coordinator, Digital & Accessible Services, and also serves as the Club’s ADA Coordinator.
+In 2018, the Braves awarded Katie the Walker Banks Award for her extraordinary customer service.
+She is passionate about providing opportunities for people with disabilities to live, work, and thrive in our state.
+Katie resides in Smyrna.

 Joy Norman

-Joy Norman served for 18 years as the Director of the Center for Accommodation and Access at Columbus State University.
-Recently retired, she continues to work as a part-time instructor at Columbus State University and gives self-advocacy presentations for Georgia high school students with disabilities for High School High Tech.
-Norman recently resigned from the Columbus Mayor’s Commission for Persons with Disabilities after serving 6 years as chair.
-Columbus Mayor Skip Henderson proclaimed September 1, 2021, as Joy Norman Day in Columbus.
-Norman is married to Mickey Norman.
-They have a son and daughter and 6 granddaughters.
+Joy served six years as the chair of the Columbus Mayor’s Commission for Persons with Disabilities.
+To honor her public service, Columbus Mayor Skip Henderson proclaimed September 1, 2021, as Joy Norman Day in Columbus.
+Joy and her husband, Mickey Norman, have a son and a daughter, and six granddaughters.
 She holds a bachelor’s degree in health science and a master’s in community counseling.

 Aarti Sahgal

-Aarti Sahgal is the founder of Synergies Work, a 501c3 that is committed to expanding business opportunities for people with disabilities.
-By providing mentorship, training, and ongoing support through their network of industry experts and volunteers, the organization helps individuals find that special spark and turn it into a business.
-As a parent of a child with Down Syndrome, Sahgal has always been an advocate for her son and resisted services for her son that might isolate or disempower him.
-Prior to founding Synergies Work, Sahgal worked as a consultant to the Georgia Council on Developmental Disabilities, building inclusive communities and workforce strategies for individuals with different abilities and for three years with Parent to Parent of Georgia as a diversity coordinator.
-She currently serves as a secretary on the board of Georgia APSE.
-Sahgal holds a degree in business administration and has worked in the for-profit world for 14 years.
+arti Sahgal is the founder of Synergies Work, a 501-c-3 that is committed to expanding business opportunities for people with disabilities.
+By providing mentorship, training, and ongoing support through its network of industry experts and volunteers, the organization helps individuals find their special spark and turn it into a business.
+As a parent of a child with Down Syndrome, Aarti has always been an advocate for her son; she resisted services that might isolate or disempower him.